AvitBhowmik/gisapp17/project/README.md

 * A complete R-script detailing the choice of variogram model, interpolation method, secondary variables and selected guideline value

-* Figures (.tiff format) for fitted variogram model, interpolation concentrations and risk surfaces
+* Figures (.tiff format) for fitted variogram model, interpolated concentrations and risk surfaces

 * Contributions of group members